 Waking up after surgery was the start of a long road of LOTS of pain, much more numbness and tingling, complete lack of bladder control, and the inability to walk.
 The doctors and therapists let me know that the chance of me walking without assistance again was just not going to happen.
 “Don’t get my hopes up” and “You’ll never walk normal again,” were things that I was told by my doctors, whom I had trusted to help me get better.
 That was just the first 18 months after the surgery.
 The road to recovery seemed never ending and full of challenges that I was told would never be overcome.

 I got it in my mind that those doctors didn’t know my utter determination to prove them wrong and that I was going to do everything in my power to find a way to make myself better.
-I dove into research on finding ways outside of mainstream medicine that could help me to get better.
+I dove into research to find ways outside of mainstream medicine that could help me to get better.
 I wanted to get my pain under control more than anything, so I started there.
 In my research, I found that I was lacking in a few major health areas of my life that I could start with and go from there.
 I chose to start from my foundation, which for me at that time was nutrition and exercise.
-“You are what you eat” and “You can’t get movement back without moving,” were a couple phrases that stood out to me and started my personal journey to recovery.
+“You are what you eat” and “You can’t get movement back without moving,” were a couple of phrases that stood out to me and started my personal journey to recovery.

-At that time I knew that it was, “All in or not at all!” for me.
+I knew that it was, “All in or not at all!” for me.
 I put myself on a transition diet and started doing what I could do of yoga on a daily basis.
 I knew that I needed to detox my body and mind, so I started eliminating everything that could potentially toxify my body.
 I water and juice fasted on and off that first year quite a bit.
 I eliminated soda pop, store bought juice, bread, milk and most dairy, meats, and pretty much anything that had sugar in it.
 I only ate fresh fruits and veggies, along with whole grains, seeds, and nuts.
 The yoga was very hard for me that first year, but I could see the progress that I was making.
-I started out doing yoga in bed and while sitting up in a chair, then over time worked my up to getting down on the floor.
+I started out doing yoga in bed and while sitting up in a chair, then over time worked up to getting down on the floor.
 I also added in some cycling time in each day, if even for 5 min.
 At the time I couldn’t walk, so sitting on a cycling machine that had back support, allowed me to get the movement I needed for my legs.

-The first 12 months of my change over to a healthier lifestyle was very challenging, but worth every single minute!
+The first 12 months of my transition to a healthier lifestyle was very challenging, but worth every single minute!
 I lost 60lbs, could move around more freely, and all with less pain by the end of that first year.
 I had graduated to a walker for assistance, rather than staying in bed or using an electric wheelchair.
 That was HUGE for me!
 I was so proud to say that I had done all of this on my own, without the help from anyone.
-With the research that I had continued to do throughout the year, I found my passion for complementary and alternative health.
+With the research that I continued to do throughout the year, I found my passion for complementary and alternative health.

-While getting my degree I continued to work on my own health.
+While getting my degree, I continued to work on my own health.
 I obtained certificates in Reiki and reflexology so that I could start to further help my family and friends with their own healing journeys.
-I continued to work on my own physical strength, balance, and endurance throughout my time in school.
-Using what I was learning to help myself and others became normal for me.
+I continued to work on my own physical strength, balance, and endurance throughout my time in school - using what I was learning to help myself and others became normal for me.